What to do, hear, see | March 8-14

 Ravel, “Daphnis and Chloé,” Suite No. 2

-All one really needs to know is, CSO plays Ravel, Gershwin, a double dose of each.
+All one really needs to know is, CSO plays Ravel, Gershwin, and a double dose of each.
 What a wonderful pairing of composers.
 And this repertoire is headed to Asia on their tour.
 If you’re near Oxford on Friday, you can hear this concert in Hall Auditorium.

 College-Conservatory of Music